mjconklin/sharks_meet_operations/index.md

 - Performs any adjustments to event lineups or relay team members, as submitted by coaches
 - Pulls data from Daktronics console after each race
 - Records stopwatch times for any event with a pad malfunction
+- Validates times from automatic scoring system with stopwatch times if discrepancies are present
+- Enters all DQ information, including code/reason as supplied by the official

 ### Clerks
 - Line up 10-and-under swimmers prior to their events